Generalizations of The Finite Height Criterion for Local Tabularity: Introduction

 \later{\IS{Section 5- what to say...} One of these families is described in Theorem \ref{thm:FinH-crit-canon}, which is based on \cite{LocalTab16AiML}.
 Another is described in Theorem \ref{thm:sumAFH} in terms of {\em lexicographic sums of logics}, which are known to preserve local tabularity \cite{LTViaSums}.

 Say about clusters explicitly! } The paper is organized as follows.
 In Section \ref{sec:prel} we remind the main logical and algebraic notions key for our work.
 Sections \ref{sec:nec} and \ref{sec:tuned} are primarily overview of classical and some recent results, and a discussion of their generalizations.
-In Section \ref{sec:nec}, we discuss necessary conditions for local tabularity: finite height; finiteness of a $k$-variable fragment for a fixed $k$; path-reducibility.
+In Section \ref{sec:nec}, we discuss necessary conditions for local tabularity: finite height; finiteness of a $k$-variable fragment for a fixed $k$; a property of path reducibility.
 While none of them are sufficient in general, they imply local tabularity in some narrowed, but interesting, cases.
 In particular, we discuss {\em logics that admit the finite height criterion}.
 In the unimodal case, this notion means that an extension of the logic is locally tabular iff it contains a finite height axiom; the polymodal version requires presence of finite height axioms in fragments of the logic.
-In Section \ref{sec:tuned}, we discuss characterization of local finiteness and local tabularity via {\em tuned partitions}, introduced in \cite{LocalTab16AiML}.
-In Section \ref{sec:FHC}, we describe some families of polymodal logics which admit the finite height criterion.
-The main results of this section are Theorems \ref{thm:FinH-crit-canon} and \ref{thm:sumAFH}.
+In Section \ref{sec:tuned}, following \cite{LocalTab16AiML}, we characterize local finiteness and local tabularity in terms of partitions of frames.
+In Section \ref{sec:FHC}, we describe some families of polymodal logics which admit the finite height criterion; see Theorems \ref{thm:FinH-crit-canon} and \ref{thm:sumAFH} (these results are based on \cite{LocalTab16AiML} and \cite{LTViaSums}).
 Section \ref{sec:fmd} is the most technical part of the work.
 Here we discuss the {\em finite modal depth} of logics, a property which is at least as strong as local finiteness (but unknown to be stronger).
-Many results in this direction were obtained in \cite{Sheht-MD-16}; in particular, it was shown that above $\LK{4}$, local tabularity and finite model depth are equivalent.
+Many results in this direction were obtained in \cite{Sheht-MD-16}; in particular, it was shown that above $\LK{4}$, local tabularity and finite modal depth are equivalent.
 Our main result in this section is Theorem \ref{thm:md:clusters}, which shows that in the case of finite height, the finite modal depth is inherited from clusters.
 In particular, it describes a family of logics where finite modal depth is equivalent to finite height, see Corollary \ref{cor:md-cluster-crit}.
 It also allows us to show that local tabularity is equivalent to finite modal depth for a family of non-transitive logics, and to obtain new upper bounds for modal depth of various logics.

 \hide{

 Sections 3 and 4 are primarily overview of classical and more recent results on local tabularity in modal logics.
 In Section 3 we discuss the finite height criterion for transitive logic, a ., and give a list of necessary conditions for all modal logics.
 Also, we formulate the notion of .... for the polymodal case and observe that ... implies .... ...
 We discuss an important result of .....(cluster criterion).
 In Section 5, we identify a family of polymodal logics that admit the finite height criterion.
 In Section 6 we study a stronger property of {\em finite modal depth}.
 We give semantic criterions of this criterion and prove an analog of the cluster criterion for finite modal depth.